240-litre brown garden waste bins cost £57.70 each per year if paid by Direct Debit or £63.35 each per year if you pay by another method.

 Garden waste at the tip

-Surrey County Council has announced that its Community Recycling Centre (the tip) at Blenheim Road is now open for garden waste or bagged refuse ONLY.
+Surrey County Council's Community Recycling Centre (the tip) at Blenheim Road accepts garden waste for recycling.

 Please note that the tip is operated by Surrey County Council, to whom any queries should be directed.